Nigeria's military razed villages in war on Islamist insurgents -Amnesty International

 That has left the military on the defensive and the insurgents able to roam across large swathes of territory and carry out attacks, often on civilians, with few repercussions.

-(Reporting by Paul Carsten; Additional reporting by Camillus Eboh; Editing by Alexis Akwagyiram and Daniel Wallis)
+(Reporting by Paul Carsten and Maiduguri Newsroom; Additional reporting by Camillus Eboh; Editing by Alexis Akwagyiram and Daniel Wallis)

 ((paul.carsten@tr.com; Reuters Messaging: paul.carsten.thomsonreuters.com@reuters.net / Twitter: @PaulCarsten))